kineticadb/community-vaccines/README.md

 ## Quick Test Run: Single Source --> Multiple Destinations

-You can see some results below, but we encourge you to _run this yourself_ and tune the optimization per your liking.
+You can see some results below, but we encourage you to _run this yourself_ and tune the optimization per your liking.
 The best way is to run the [Jupyter Notebook https://github.com/kineticadb/community-vaccines/blob/master/start-here.ipynb](https://github.com/kineticadb/community-vaccines/blob/master/start-here.ipynb)
 ![caption](images/pix1.png)
 ![caption](images/pix2.png)
 Finally, we plot out the full route we would use for the round-trip: